PavloProkopenko/React-Native-Exercises/README.md

 # React Native Exercises
-In this repository, I will post my progress in doing some React Native exercises.
+In this repository, I will post some React Native exercises.
 In my humble opinion, these exercises will give you a great start for developing applications in React Native

 ## First application: Custom Font
 To do these, you should step forward by these steps: